pangilinan-patrick/pangilinan-patrick/README.md

 - 🔭 I’m currently learning ReactJS to use as the front-end framework for my portfolio website.

+- 🔭 I’m currently working on my portfolio website using a ReactJS template to get my bearings on the framework.

 - 🌱 I’m planning on finishing the Repsponsive Web Design and ReactJS course on freeCodeCamp.

 - 🎉 I just finished my certification on JavaScript Data Structures and Algorithms on freeCodeCamp!
 You can see it [here](https://www.freecodecamp.org/certification/Patrick-Pangilinan/javascript-algorithms-and-data-structures).

-- 🗓️ I'm planning on creating a website to house my portfolio projects.

 - 💻 I'm the UI/UX dev for our thesis project, the <strong>MyDBuddy Chat Bot</strong> which earned a Silver Best Thesis Award.
 The project is fully documented in [this repo](https://github.com/pangilinan-patrick/MyDCampus-Channel-Web).